awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 Install NPM to manage the function's dependencies\.

+The tutorial uses AWS CLI commands to create and invoke the Lambda function\.
+Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure it with your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 ## Create the Execution Role<a name="with-s3-create-execution-role"></a>

 Create the [execution role](lambda-intro-execution-role.md) that gives your function permission to access AWS resources\.